2110-FTB-PT/infinite-loop/README.md

       </ul>
     </li>
     <li><a href="#contact">Contact</a></li>
-    <li><a href="#acknowledgments">Acknowledgments</a></li>
   </ol>
 </details>

 # About The Project

 Welcome to Plantarrium!
 As part of Fullstack Academy's Web Development Coding Bootcamp, we present to you a fullstack E-Commerce application marketing luxury plants that are fit for any lifestyle.
-We started by building our backend database and server and built a full-scale front-end with the capabilities of a fully functioning E-Commerce Website.
+We started by building our backend database and server and built a full-scale frontend with the capabilities of a fully functioning E-Commerce Website.

 Deployed URL (Heroku): [https://plantarrium.herokuapp.com/](https://plantarrium.herokuapp.com/)

 ## How It Works

 - Web Server: [Express](https://expressjs.com/)
 - Database system: [PostgreSQL](https://www.postgresql.org/)
-- Front End: HTML, CSS, Javascript, [React](https://reactjs.org/)
+- Frontend: HTML, CSS, Javascript, [React](https://reactjs.org/)

 # Project Development

 ## Project Structure

 ```bash